-Getting connected to IT is essential.
+Getting connected to IT and digital is essential.
 The University uses a range of online services to help you manage your studies.
 Find out what you can do to help you stay connected.

-You will receive your student username and password when you are asked to complete Online Registration.
-Completing Online Registration will give you full access to the range of online services available, so it is essential that you complete it as soon as possible when asked.
+You'll receive your student username and password when you're asked to complete Online Registration.
+Completing Online Registration will give you full access to the range of online services available, so it's essential that you complete it as soon as possible when asked.

 Find out about Online Registration

 To help keep your data safe, all our student accounts are protected by multi-factor authentication (MFA).
 To set up MFA, you’ll need either a smartphone with an authentication app (we recommend downloading the free Microsoft Authenticator app) or a phone capable of receiving text (SMS) messages.
 It's also a good idea to add your personal email address as an additional authentication method just in case you forget your phone.
 The first time you access your student account you’ll be guided through the process of what you need to do.
 Just follow the simple instructions on screen or watch the video in our set-up guide.

 MyUoB is our student mobile app providing easy access to timetables, emails, module information, campus maps and more – wherever and whenever you need them.
 The app brings together key services and resources, and allows you to move your favourite features to create an app display that is personalised to you.
 MyUoB is available as a free download for iOS and Android devices.
 Simply search for MyUoB in your app store, download and go!

 We'll use your student email address to contact you about important matters relating to your studies and being a student here.
 You should check it daily for updates and useful information, including about your induction (orientation) sessions.

 Your student email address will take the format of email@example.com

 You'll receive your student username when you're asked to complete Online Registration.
 It'll be three letters (your initials) followed by three or four numbers.
 For example, if your username is ABC123 then your email address will be ABC123@student.bham.ac.uk

 You can access your student email through the MyUoB app.